Here's Our Rant About Offerpad Solutions Inc. (OPAD)

 Compass Point gave a rating of “Buy” to OPAD, setting the target price at $5.50 in the report published on June 21st of the current year.

-During the last 5 trading sessions, OPAD fell by -14.49%, which changed the moving average for the period of 200-days by -84.01% in comparison to the 20-day moving average, which settled at $1.4305.
-In addition, Offerpad Solutions Inc. saw -81.56% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OPAD rose by +6.30%, which changed the moving average for the period of 200-days by -82.89% in comparison to the 20-day moving average, which settled at $1.3635.
+In addition, Offerpad Solutions Inc. saw -78.91% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading